 Diagnosis of Pediatric Hemophilia

 There are three main steps of diagnosis.
-It is important to go step-wise as the warning signs can be missed.
+It is important to go step-wise because the warning signs can be missed.

-After taking a detailed history of the patient, go towards the general physical and systemic examination.
+After taking a thorough history of the patient, begin the general physical and systemic examination.
 All the systems should be examined in detail.

 - Neurological: Look for any abnormal findings, altered mental status, and signs of meningism

-- Musculoskeletal: Joint tenderness, warmth, swelling, and limited range of motions
+- Musculoskeletal: Joint tenderness, warmth, swelling, and limited range of motion

-- Gastrointestinal: Examine for hepatic tenderness, splenic, and signs of peritonitis
+- Gastrointestinal: Examine for hepatic or splenic tenderness and signs of peritonitis

 - Genitourinary: Bladder distensions, irritation, and tenderness of costovertebral angles